in-toto/in-toto-golang/README.md

 To run the demo, pull down the source code, install Go, and run `make test-verify` This will use openssl to gerate a certificate chain.

-Leaf certificates are generated with a SPIFFE SVID Compliant.
-These certifcates are consumed by in-toto to sign link-meta data and the build layout policy.
+SPIFFE compliant Leaf certificates are generated with SVIDs corresponsing to fuctionaries.
+These certifcates are consumed by in-toto to sign link-meta data and the layout policy.

 Durring the in-toto verification process `certificate contraints` are checked to ensure the build step link meta-data was signed with the correct SVID.